 Road tax for vehicles registered between 1 March 2001 and 31 March 2017

-Cars registered between 1 March 2001 and 31 March 2017 fall under a different tax system, which heavily favours electric vehicles and hybrids.
+Cars registered between 1 March 2001 and 31 March 2017 fall under a different tax system again, which heavily favours electric vehicles and hybrids.
 Crucially, there are also no flat fees, with owners of cars that pollute less paying little every year.
-If you’re looking at used electric or hybrid cars, it’s worth checking whether it was first registered before 31 March 2017, as these cars are fully tax-exempt, as long as they emit less than 100g/km of CO2.
+If you’re looking at used electric or hybrid cars, it’s worth checking whether they were first registered before 31 March 2017, as these cars are fully tax-exempt, as long as they emit less than 100g/km of CO2.

 Will electric-car owners have to pay road tax in the future?

-While pure-electric vehicles are currently tax-exempt (if they cost below £40,000), this may not continue forever.
-For one, as more cars become electric, the government loses more and more in fuel duty.
-Currently, the government makes around £28 billion a year from the 57.95p per litre of fuel duty added to petrol and diesel.
+While pure-electric cars are currently road-tax-exempt, this favourable situation is unlikely to continue indefinitely.
+For one thing, as the proportion of car sales taken by pure-electric models rises, the government loses more and more in fuel duty.
+Currently, the government makes around £28 billion a year from the 58p per litre of fuel duty that's added to petrol and diesel.

 To make up for the shortfall in the future, several proposals have already been made.
 One is to introduce road pricing, where drivers will be charged for the miles they cover.
 As cars become more connected, where they're able to communicate with one other and roadside infrastructure, one of the ideas that has been mooted by think tanks is to charge owners a fee for each mile driven.
 Although the Government has taken no official stance on this yet, it has said that it’s investigating alternatives for fuel duty in the future.